-It’s time to guarantee the people of Maryland their right to repair their stuff—like cell phones, laptops, and even tractors.
+This year, the people of Maryland have a chance to guarantee their right to repair their stuff—like cell phones, laptops, and even tractors.

 It’s yours.
 You own it.
 You shouldn’t have to beg the manufacturer for permission to fix it when it breaks.
 Tell your legislator that you want the right to repair.